MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-profiles.md

 3. Remove your filters by selecting **Clear filters** on the top right corner of the **Customers** screen.

+##  The Customer details page
+Clicking on any of the customers’ tiles will take you to the **Customer details page** whare you can view unified information for that specific customer.

+The Customer details page includes the following components:
+-	**Customer profile tile:** Located at the left side, this tile shows the different values that were pulled from the unified customer profile entity.
+These details might include email address, name, city, etc.
+-	**Potential interests, potential brands:** These tiles only show up if you have successfully ran a first-party enrichment.
+It represents potential interests and affinities for brands a customer with a profile similar to this customer might have.
+[Learn more about our data enrichments](enrichment-microsoft-graph.md).
+-	**Measures:** These tiles will show up if you have successfully ran one or more measures of a specific type called customer attribute measures.
+They include calculated KPIs around your customers on the individual customer level.
+[Learn more about measures](measures.md).
+-	**Activity timeline:** This component will show up if you have configured activities.
+The component shows the consolidated activities of this customer sorted by time starting with the most recent activity.
+[Learn more about activities](activities.md).

+To get back to the customer search page, click the button "Back to Customers" on the top of this page.

 ## Next steps

 [Add more data sources](data-sources.md) or [create customer segments](segments.md).